pyscripter/python4delphi/PythonForDelphi/Demos/readme.txt

 Demo07	Using Delphi methods as Python functions
 Demo08	Using Delphi classes for new Python types Demo09	Making a Python module as a Dll
-Demo10	Mapping Delphi VCL components inside Python Demo11	Using Threads inside Python
+Demo10	Mapping Delphi VCL components inside Python using TPythonDatabase (BDE - not changed) Demo10_FireDAC Database demo using FireDAC
+Demo11	Using Threads inside Python
-Demo12	Using PythonAtom.
-(Deprecated since Delphi 6, See VarPyth instead) Demo13	Using TPythonDatabase.
-Demo14	Making a Dll with TPythonDatabase
-Demo15	Using a TDataset descendant with Python, except TTable and TQuery.
-Demo16	Using a TDelphiVar or Module methods ?
+Demo12	Using PythonAtom. -> Deprecated since Delphi 6, See VarPyth instead Demo13	Using TPythonDatabase.
+(BDE - not changed) Demo14	Making a Dll with TPythonDatabase (BDE - not changed) Demo15	Using a TDataset descendant with Python, except TTable and TQuery.
+(BDE - not changed) Demo16	Using a TDelphiVar or Module methods ?
 (Kylix ready) Demo17	Using variant arrays of 2 dimensions (Kylix ready) Demo18	C++ Builder: using the Python Dll in a console application